Altinity/clickhouse-sql-examples/helm/README.md

 kubectl delete pvc -l application_group=hello
 ```

-## AWS EKS sample chart
+## AWS EKS Sample Helm Chart

 The clickhouse-aws chart shows how to run ClickHouse on AWS EKS across AZs using
 a nodeSelector to pin resources to run on specific VMs types.

 ## Bugs and Issues

-Please log issues on the project and/or submit PRs if you have solutions to them.
+Please log issues on this project and/or submit PRs if you have solutions to them.